zephyrproject-rtos/zephyr/doc/collaboration/documentation/detailed.rst

 Tone and audience
 *****************

-The tone of the |project|'s documentation should be clear, concise, confident, and courteous.
+The tone of the Zephyr Project's documentation should be clear, concise, confident, and courteous.
 We are writing to peers, so we want to be familiar.
 Use you, we and avoid the passive voice, but while remaining professional.
 The writing should carry an undertone of cordiality,